 Nebraska Revised Statute 29-3523

-Criminal history record information; notation of an arrest; dissemination; limitations; removal; expungement.
+Criminal history record information; dissemination; limitations; removal; certain information not part of public record; court; duties; sealed record; effect; expungement.

 (a) Is currently the subject of prosecution or correctional control as the result of a separate arrest;

 (b) Is currently an announced candidate for or holder of public office;

 (c) Has made a notarized request for the release of such record to a specific person; or

 (d) Is kept unidentified, and the record is used for purposes of surveying or summarizing individual or collective law enforcement agency activity or practices, or the dissemination is requested consisting only of release of criminal history record information showing (i) dates of arrests, (ii) reasons for arrests, and (iii) the nature of the dispositions including, but not limited to, reasons for not prosecuting the case or cases.

 (2) That part of criminal history record information described in subsection (4) of this section may be disseminated to individuals and agencies for the express purpose of research, evaluative, or statistical activities pursuant to an agreement with a criminal justice agency that specifically authorizes access to the information, limits the use of the information to research, evaluative, or statistical activities, and ensures the confidentiality and security of the information.